Jim Case: Media career

 In 1964, Case left KRMA-TV and returned to Los Angeles after he was appointed the first program director of the NET station, KCET.
 Among the programs he produced were 30-minute films on Piatigorsky, Jean Renoir and King Vidor.
 “Later he became associated with KPBS, San Diego, and produced dozens of documentaries for public TV.”
 In 1966, Case returned to Colorado and went to work for the commercial advertising agency, Sam Lusky Associates, as a staff producer.
 During his time with Lusky's firm, Case directed a short 30-minute film for First National Bank, Robbie and the White Bike, which was a dialogue free story about a boy who borrows his brother's bike to explore the city of Denver on a warm summer day.
 The film, set to an original score, was a source of much local and national recognition, including a Nike Award from the Art Directors Club of Denver.

 On the heels of the success from Robbie and the White Bike, Jim Case formed his own production firm, Circle Films, in 1969.
 Case was poised to have great success with his next project; a documentary detailing the discovery and resurrection of Christopher Columbus' ship, the Santa Maria which Columbus sailed in his first voyage across the Atlantic Ocean in 1492.
 Eventually, the crew determined that the ship wasn't buried under a reef where it was initially thought to be resting and production came to a halt.
 Case went on to produce a film portrait of James Salter, an internationally known screenwriter, director, and novelist for the Artists in America television series which aired on KRMA-TV in 1971.
 After this project, Case created a four-part series, The Naturalists, about popular American naturalists John Burroughs, John Muir, Theodore Roosevelt and Henry David Thoreau.
 Directed by Case and aired on KRMA-TV in the spring of 1973, the films, which consist of a "blend of the four men's letters, prose and poetry," took Case and crew across the country to film in the habitats that inspired the four.
 The Naturalists became a popular series at the time and eventually was rerun as often as his popular 1959 series, The Ragtime Era.

 Later life and death

 In his later life, Case resided in Colorado with his wife.
 Despite being over 80 years old, Case, an avid golfer, continued to write.
 He wrote a series of golf-related essays, and “children’s books with more enthusiasm than skill.”
 He died on March 19, 2012, of prostate cancer.
-His papers, films and other materials from his long career will be archived at the University of Denver.
+His papers, films and other materials from his long career were archived at the University of Denver.